e271828e/Flight.jl/prototypes/kernel/NOTES.md

 the `accounted` either-status-or-sweep invariant held without edits.
 No stand-ins enter or retire.

+**Increment 18 — the condition algebra, and `init!` as a real service.** §14's first end-to-end slice: the four node kinds (`Fragment`/`Scoped`/`Combined` plus §14.6's `Override`), their constructors `fragment`/`at`/`combine`/ `override` — top-level functions, none extending a `Base` generic, `combine` being D-204's rename away from `Base.merge`'s last-wins contract — resolution against a `Build`, §14.6's totality check, and §14.4's dynamic-walk application register, all in `src/conditions.jl`.
+Composition is inert: `at` stores a prefix and flattening at resolution is the only place path strings join, so the deep tree a misaddressed fragment function builds constructs fine and fails with the build in hand.
+The collecting pass (§13.1) checks path, declared field, convertibility, slot-face reachability and leaf uniqueness, and throws once with the full list; the plan it compiles bakes `xbuf` offsets, cell addresses and the `merge(defaults, overlay)` store values — the *other* merge, §14.1's fork, and the reason D-204 wanted the combinator's name back.

+One design point inside the algebra is worth naming because it is not the literal reading of §14.3's `(path, store, field)` duplicate rule: **a slot entry's leaf is the root slot it resolves to**, not the face it was written with.
+The export chain is therefore walked during flattening, at the same moment the paths join, and the resolved face becomes the entry's key.
+That is what makes §14.6's central use case work — a full-coverage baseline authored at the root, layered under a patch a component's own `condition` method ships against its own local face — while keeping two spellings of one slot a `combine` collision, which they plainly are.

+Three integration facts are worth naming. **`init!` now resets the declared state before applying** — D-063's "fresh run from the `init_*` defaults, with these overrides", which the previous `init!` never did: the establishment of `xbuf` and the `s`/`m` stores was factored out of `compile` as `establish_defaults!`, and both sites call it, so a warm restart no longer overlays the last trajectory's endpoint.
+Two existing assertions moved with the reset and are the fix made visible: a re-`init!`ed `Trigger` fires from `count = 0` again (1, not 2), and the chatterer's warm restart re-exhausts its budget from `flips = 0` (8, not 16).

+**D-205 re-adjudicated the cells the same day**, in the register D-203 took for increment 17.
+Review of the first cut found a second staleness class: a warm boundary zero left an offset component's cell holding the previous trajectory's value, where §10.5 and `build.jl`'s own comment promised the build probe's.
+The first fix was symmetric with the state reset — an `establish_cells!` re-seeding the probe products, `init!` and `compile` sharing it.
+The design then went the other way and removed the class outright (D-205): **at boundary zero every discrete output stage runs, due or not**, publishing from the authored `s` and the `t₀` table, while the `g` updates keep the `Φ` gate.
+So `establish_cells!` was retired the day it was written, and the prototype is the better for it — the virgin-table precondition is gone, every published cell at `t₀` is boundary-zero-derived at the deployment activation, and §14.6's barrier now covers the whole table rather than the slots alone.
+The declared world has **three** establishment registers, not four: `init!` resets the state homes, boundary zero derives the cells, totality supplies the slots.
+Root slots are pointedly not re-seeded in any of them — re-seeding would put `probe_value` back on the services path, which is precisely what §14.6 removed.

+The mechanism is one dispatch. `Establish` is a singleton marker the boundary walk takes in place of a tick index; `run_at!(::Gated, …, ::Establish)` admits the entry outright where `run_at!(::Gated, …, ::Int)` tests `(idx − Φ) % D`.
+The walk's index parameter lost its `::Int` annotation from `Chunk` down so the one compiled tuple serves both, and since every caller passes a concrete `Int` or `ESTABLISH` each specializes exactly as before — the §7.5 gates confirm the frame loop's path is unchanged. `boundary_zero!` in `sim.jl` is the ordinary macro-sequence with `event_phase!(sim, ESTABLISH)` and `bodies.ticks(0)`.
+Frozen components need no exemption logic: at a non-nominal activation they have no compiled entries at all (§9.4's executable set), so there is nothing for the wide gate to admit and their pinned cells stand.
+**The `Simulation` gained a `build` field** — §14.3 says resolution takes the root node plus a `Build`, and the schema (declared fields, leaf types) lives nowhere else. **Slot totality is structural**, so the probe-value barrier bit
+immediately: every test whose model has root slots now authors them, which is most of the churn in this increment's diff.
+The `condition(comp; kw)` idiom ships in `src/library.jl` as user material — `Plant`, `DiscreteIntegrator`, and `SampledLoop`/`Vehicle` composing them by pull — and no framework code knows the name exists.
+The `set_slot!` stand-in retires here; the two tests that genuinely needed a *mid-trajectory* direct write (the drain's counterfactual in test_dataplane and test_roster) keep it as a test-local `poke!` in `test/utils.jl`, which is test equipment and not framework API.

 ## The properties the tests pin down

 Each of these is a spec claim rather than a programming convenience: